-Native tools works natively, which means that they are providing direct methods via APIs are done inside the development project globally.
+Native tools work natively, which means that they are providing direct methods via APIs that are done inside the development project globally.
 Interactions are made by directly calling the UI objects inside project architecture by the APIs.

 So these are the main benefits: